Indigitous/theLifeWeb/README.md

 * `time_formats.rb` - setup default time formats, so you can use them like object.create_at.to_s(:us_time)
 * `requires.rb` - automatically requires everything in lib/ & lib/extensions

+# 3. Other notes
+* make sure ntp is installed on the server; this prevents strange times (e.g. future) from showing on the events/requests list